 It’s hard to beat on location.
 Housed within a large Art Deco building in Fitzrovia, central London’s latest private members’ club is right in the middle of the action – just a few steps from Oxford and Regent Street, Marylebone and Goodge Street.
 Pair this with swanky open-plan workspaces and offices, and you’ve got the ideal spot for London’s freelance creatives to call home.
 The six-floor members’ club also comprises a 24-hour state-of-the-art gym, a casual ‘Living Room’ with central bar, library and cosy fireplaces, and even a meditation room on the top floor – all of which provide a much-needed opportunity to wind down and relax, essential for mental wellbeing in a modern co-working space.
 In their much-loved restaurant, new head chef Lello Favuzzi (previously L’Anima) offers an Italian-Israeli menu, with a newfound focus on simplicity and vibrant colours, as well more vegan, vegetarian and healthy dishes.
 The buzzy atmosphere, Brooklyn loft-style interiors and light-flooded rooms create a haven away from the crowds of central London which you’ll struggle to leave – especially with the innumerable benefits of being a member that make the space more comfortable than home.
 Social membership £100, complete memberships from £400

 Ministry of Sound opened their first private member’s club last year, providing a new space for the city’s creative community to socialise and work.
 Following the new trend for collaborative workspaces, a curated community from music, media, culture and tech industries are invited to join ‘s private club and take advantage of amenities including a cinema, event space, immersive technology studio, sound-proof production suites, a restaurant and seventy-foot bar, all just a stone’s throw from the iconic nightclub.
 A new venture that’s strictly ‘by creatives, for creatives’, this might well be the new Soho House.
-Though membership is invite-only, you can register your interest .
+Membership is invite-only, but you can register your interest .

 Launched in Shoreditch in May 2017, The Curtain is the newest venture from New York hotelier Michael Achenbaum.
 Alongside the new restaurant and hotel, the is a place to network, play, learn and explore in London’s most happening area.
 It’s open from 7am to 2am daily allowing for the best of day and night hospitality and entertainment, with live music at its heart – including secret gigs, DJs and acoustic performances, as well as various other exclusive events and talks.

 There are also quieter lounge spots to enjoy a nightcap or four, a co-working space which opened in late 2017 and a Screening Room which will hold private screenings, previews and presentations.
 This is a modern members’ club firmly at the forefront of the new wave, claiming; ‘We’re not about wealth and status.
 We don’t care who your parents are.
 We want members that have something in common: namely, a creative soul’.
+Accepting applications now.

 Bon viveur Brian Clivaz has launched the .
 It comprises a club lounge, bars, 120-cover brasserie, private dining rooms, library with screening room, and hotel with 68 bedrooms – with an adjacent 18th Century townhouse home to the club spa and gym.
 It’s in a Grade II listed property in the heart of the City of London, the financial hub which is transforming a little.
 The newest outpost of Soho House – in the former Midland Bank building – is also nearby.